navarro165/buy-the-dip/README.md

 ***Currently only supports Coinbase Pro***

-Enable trading functionality buy creating a `config.ini` file in the project folder and adding the following Coinbase Pro API credentials:
+Enable trading functionality by creating a `config.ini` file in the project folder and adding the following Coinbase Pro API credentials:

 ```txt